thestarsgroup/uk-trading-tech-test/README.md

 ## The Deliverable

-Replace the contents of this README.md with:
+In the root of your application create a README.md including:

   1. A covering note explaining the technology choices you have made.
-  1. Any instructions required to run your solution and tests in a Linux environment.
+  2. Any instructions required to run your solution and tests in a Linux environment.

 Email as an attachment or a link the git bundled repository showing your commit history with all your commits on the master branch: